Chaotic mechanism description by an elementary mixer for the template of an attractor: Template of chaotic attractors

 \begin{definition} \cite{ghrist1997knots} A \emph{template} is a compact branched two-manifold with boundary and smooth expansive semiflow built locally from two types of charts: joining and splitting.
 Each chart, as illustrated in Figure \ref{fig:charts}, carries a semiflow, endowing the template with an expanding semiflow, and gluing maps between charts must respect the semiflow and act linearly on the edges. \end{definition}

-A \emph{linker} is a synthesis of the relative organization of $n$ strips: torsions and permutations in a planar projection (Fig.~\ref{fig:convention}).
+A \emph{linker} is a synthesis of the relative organisation of $n$ strips: torsions and permutations in a planar projection (Fig.~\ref{fig:convention}).
 A \emph{mixer} is a linker ended by a joining chart that stretches and squeezes strips to a branch line.

-The purpose of the topological characterization method is to describe the topological properties of a chaotic attractor using topological invariants: the linking number between each couple of orbits.
-The orbits are the skeleton of the attractor and structure the flow.
-The linking number is an integer indicating how many times orbits are entwined one around the other.
+The orbits are the skeleton of the attractor and structure the flow and so, the template.
+The linking number is an integer counting how many times orbits are entwined one around the other.
 In the literature, this method permits to successfully describe a wide range of attractors.
-Here we give some references where the authors give the templates of attractors bounded by genus one torus: R\"ossler attractors by Letellier \textit{et al.} \cite{letellier1995unstable}, Duffing oscillator attractor by Gilmore \& McCallum \cite{gilmore1995structure}, Burke-Shaw attractor by Letellier \textit{et al.} \cite{letellier1996evolution} and recently we propose the template of Malasoma attractors \cite{rosalie2013systematic, rosalie2015systematic}.
-This method can also be applied to attractors bounded by torus with an higher genus mainly by Letellier \& co-workers, for instance, it is the case for templates of the Lorenz attractors \cite{byrne2004distinguishing}, Chen attractor \cite{rosalie2016templates_a}, Chua attractors \cite{letellier2013universal} and multiscroll attractor \cite{rosalie2014toward}.
+Here we give some references where the authors give the templates of attractors bounded by genus--1 torus: R\"ossler attractors by Letellier \textit{et al.} \cite{letellier1995unstable}, Duffing oscillator attractor by Gilmore \& McCallum \cite{gilmore1995structure}, Burke-Shaw attractor by Letellier \textit{et al.} \cite{letellier1996evolution} and recently we propose the templates of attractors solution to the Malasoma system \cite{rosalie2013systematic, rosalie2015systematic}.